The other side: Brexit, anger and the challenge of compromise

 Many factors will determine whether a reasonable discussion becomes a conflict; the histories of the people involved and the chemistry between them, the subject of the dispute, whether anyone has been drinking.
 These can all have an impact, but there is also the question of whether we can compromise.

 Professionals who involve themselves in other people’s disputes to help resolve them, (in conflict resolution, mediation, couples’ counselling), will often recommend trying to find a compromise, or a shared, common and co-created vision of how the situation could be different.

 Dictionaries will define compromise as: an agreement or settlement of a dispute that is reached by both sides making concessions.
-Literally, billions of compromises are made every day (Imagine each of the 7.53 billion people alive makes one compromise each a day.) including in the midst of the most virulent disagreements, but for many people, making concessions is not at all straightforward.
+Literally, billions of compromises are made every day.
+Imagine each of the 7.53 billion people alive make one compromise each a day.
+In the midst of the most virulent disagreements, for many people, making concessions is not at all straightforward.

 Making concessions, giving something up, admitting we might be wrong about something, or at least not entirely and completely right.
 This can feel like a threat and provoke us to anger.
 An aspect of anger which is sometimes missed is that it can cover anxiety or fear; people can become angry because they are frightened.
 Frightened for their safety or position or frightened that they might lose something.

 That feeling, the fear of giving something up or the pain and embarrassment of admitting we are wrong, can touch on uncomfortable memories of similar situations in the past, memories which perhaps make us feel small, insignificant or frightened and about which we would rather not be reminded.